Carl Jenkinson: 2017–18 season: Birmingham City loan

 On 21 August 2017, Jenkinson and fellow Arsenal full-back Cohen Bramall joined Championship club Birmingham City on loan for the 2017–18 season.
 He was given squad number 22.
 Jenkinson hoped that regular football would restart his stagnating career.
 After half an hour of his debut, playing at right-back five days later at home to Reading, Jenkinson dislocated a shoulder in a collision with teammate Michael Morrison and was expected to be "out long-term".
 He made his return to the first team when he started the FA Cup tie against Huddersfield Town on 27 January 2018, and earned a league start two weeks later, replacing the injured Jonathan Grounds.
 After five more starts, he lost his place, new manager Garry Monk preferring the inexperienced but promising Wes Harding.

 2018–19 season

 Jenkinson remained at Arsenal at the start of the 2018–19 season, the final year of his contract with the club.
 Under new head coach Unai Emery, Jenkinson made eight appearances across all competitions.

-Arsenal didn't concede a single goal whilst Jenkinson was on the pitch in each of their last 3 UEFA Europa League group stage matches against Sporting CP, Vorskla and Qarabag.
+Arsenal did not concede a single goal whilst Jenkinson was on the pitch in their last three UEFA Europa League group stage matches against Sporting CP, Vorskla and Qarabag.

 On 27 February, he started his first Premier League match for Arsenal in 830 days, playing the full 90 minutes in a 5–1 win over Bournemouth at the Emirates Stadium.